-A study says chronic stress increases the production of adrenal androgens in adult women, causing sebaceous hyperplasia or enlargement of sebaceous glands, resulting in acne (3).
+A study says chronic stress increases the production of adrenal androgens in adult women, causing excess sebum production, resulting in acne (3).

 Another study says when you are emotionally distressed, your body’s hypothalamic-pituitary-adrenal (HPA) axis gets activated and releases cortisol (stress hormone).
 The corticotropin-releasing hormone (CRH), an element of the HPA axis, is also involved in stress response and stimulates sebum production, causing acne (4).